 Although one of the smallest counties in North Carolina, New Hanover County, located in the southeastern section of the state, serves as an important tourist attraction, trading center, and cultural trademark.
 Annexed from Craven County in 1729 and named after King George I of the Hanover House, New Hanover’s county seat was once called New Carthage.
 However, after its official establishment, the town became known as Wilmington.
 The namesake is the Earl of Wilmington, Spencer Compton.
 The ninth-largest municipality in North Carolina, Wilmington is not the only community within New Hanover; Seabreeze and Castle Hayne are the two other townships within the county.

-Carolina Beach, Kure Beach, and Wrightsville Beach, located in the town of Wilmington and on the coast of the Atlantic Ocean, have remained top tourist attractions for New Hanover County.
+The towns of Carolina Beach, Kure Beach, and Wrightsville Beach, located on the coast of the Atlantic Ocean, and the city of Wilmington, located on the Cape Fear River, are top tourist attractions for New Hanover County.
 Several producers have used the backdrop of the New Hanover coast as a setting for numerous television show series and movies since the 1980s.
 A major movie business built a large 32-acre studio in Wilmington in 1984, and the increase in tourism and film activity led many media enthusiasts to refer to Wilmington as the “Hollywood of the East.”

 Historic sites, cultural attractions, and important events abound in New Hanover County.
 The Fort Fisher State Historic Site, once a vital Civil War Fort, and the North Carolina Aquarium are located at the most southern edge of New Hanover, at the meeting point of the Atlantic Ocean and the Cape Fear River.
 Additionally, the U.S.S.
 North Carolina is located in Wilmington and a commemoration for the ship remains a popular tourist attraction.
 The Cape Fear Museum, Thalian Hall, Cape Fear Shakespeare, the Wilmington Children’s Museum, and the Wrightsville Beach Museum of History are several of New Hanover’s cultural establishments.
 Important festivals and events include the Cape Fear Marlin Tournament at Wrightsville Beach, Old Wilmington by Candlelight, and Countdown on Cape Fear.